dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 - 2016-09-06-use-nginx-plus-and-auth0-to-authenticate-api-clients
 ---

-**TL;DR:** In this article we will see how easy it is to load balance dockerized NodeJS applications with NGINX.
-We will create a simple NodeJS application that serves an HTML file, containerize it with Docker, and containerize an NGINX instance that uses round-robin algorithm to load balance between two running instances of this application.
+**TL;DR:** In this article we will see how easy it is to load balance *dockerized* Node.js applications with NGINX.
+We will create a simple Node.js application that serves an HTML file, containerize it with Docker, and containerize an NGINX instance that uses round-robin algorithm to load balance between two running instances of this application.

+## What is Docker and Containers?

+Docker is a software container platform.
+Developers use [Docker](https://www.docker.com/) to eliminate “works on my machine” problem when collaborating with co-workers.
+This is done by putting pieces of a software architecture on containers (a.k.a. *dockerize* or containerize).

+Using containers, everything required to make a piece of software run is packaged into isolated containers.
+Unlike [Virtual Machines (VMs)](https://en.wikipedia.org/wiki/Virtual_machine), containers do not bundle a full operating system—only libraries and settings required to make the software work are needed.
+This makes them efficient, lightweight, self-contained and guarantees that software will always run on the same configuration, regardless of where it’s deployed.

+To learn more about Docker, take a look at [this webinar](https://auth0.com/blog/docker-101-for-developers/).

 ## Installing Docker

-Everything that we will need to test this architecture is [Docker](https://www.docker.com/).
-As the instances of our NodeJS application and the [NGINX](https://www.nginx.com) will run inside Docker containers, we won't need to install anything else on our development machine.
+Everything that we will need to test this architecture is Docker.
+As the instances of our [Node.js](https://nodejs.org/en/) application and [NGINX](https://www.nginx.com) will run inside Docker containers, we won't need to install anything else on our development machine.
 To install Docker, [simply follow the instructions on their website](https://www.docker.com/community-edition#/download).

-## Creating the NodeJS Application
+## Creating the Node.js Application

-To show NGINX load balancing in action, we are going to create a simple NodeJS application that serves a static HTML file.
+To show NGINX load balancing in action, we are going to create a simple Node.js application that serves a static HTML file.
 After that, we are going to containerize this application and run it twice.
-Lastly, we will configure a dockerized NGINX instance to dispatch requests to both instances of our application.
+Lastly, we will configure a *dockerized* NGINX instance to dispatch requests to both instances of our application.

 In the end, we will be able to reach `http://localhost:8080` on our local machine to "randomly" get results from one or another instance.
-In fact it is not random, we will configure NGINX to use round-robin algorithm to decide which instance will respond on each request.
+In fact, the result won't be randomly decided, we will configure NGINX to use round-robin algorithm to decide which instance will respond on each request.

 But let's tackle one step at a time.
 To create this application we will first create a directory for the application, and then create an `index.js` file that will respond to HTTP requests.